asconix/rfcs/rfcs/0057-secrets-for-services.md

-This is mostly functionality containing a _registry_ of existing fetchers, which might need to be configured by the user via their system configuration, the fetcher logic itself and functionality to generate side-cart services and expose the secrets scope.
+This is mostly functionality containing a _registry_ of existing fetchers, which might need to be configured by the user via their system configuration, the fetcher logic itself and functionality to generate side-car services and expose the secrets scope.

 ## Rotating secrets